Mucalindavaggo

 Now this conversation amongst those monks was left unfinished.

-Then the Gracious One, having risen from seclusion in the evening time,
+Then the Fortunate One, having risen from seclusion in the evening time,

 went to the assembly hall,